« Previous | Next »

 (d)(i) When designating Department of State personnel as a contracting officer’s representative (COR for contracts executed by DoD in support of Department of State in Iraq), follow the procedures in the Director, Defense Procurement and Acquisition Policy memorandum dated July 11, 2011, Contracting Officer’s Representative Designation—Iraq.

 (ii) DoD COR certification standards define minimum COR competencies, experience, and training requirements according to the nature and complexity of the requirement and contract performance risk.
 These COR certification standards should be considered when developing service requirements, soliciting proposals, and performing surveillance during contract performance.
 The DoD standards are provided in the OUSD (AT&L) memorandum dated March 29, 2010, DoD Standard for Certification of Contracting Officer’s Representatives (COR) for Service Acquisitions.

-(iii) DoD agencies and components shall use the DoD Contracting Officer Representative Tracking Tool to electronically track COR nominations, appointments, terminations, and training certifications for service contracts.
+(iv) DoD agencies and components shall use the DoD Contracting Officer Representative Tracking (CORT) Tool to electronically track COR nominations, appointments, terminations, and training certifications for service contracts.
 Further guidance on using this tool is provided in OUSD (AT&L) memorandum dated March 21, 2011, Deployment of the Department of Defense (DoD) Contracting Officer Representative Tracking tool (CORT Tool) and OUSD(AT&L) memorandum, dated February 10, 2014, Update to the Department of Defense Contracting Officer Representative Tracking Tool.
 The link to the CORT Tool is https://wawf.eb.mil.

 (v) A COR assists in the technical monitoring or administration of a contract.

-(A) Contracting officers shall designate a COR for all service contracts, including both firm fixed price and other than firm fixed price contracts, awarded by a DoD component or by any other Federal agency on behalf of DoD.
+(A) Contracting officers shall designate a COR for all service contracts, including both firm-fixed-price and other than firm-fixed-price contracts, awarded by a DoD component or by any other Federal agency on behalf of DoD.
 The surveillance activities performed by CORs should be tailored to the dollar value/complexity of the specific contract for which they are designated.
 For geographically dispersed large contracts with multiple task orders, contracting officers should consider appointing multiple or alternate CORs to assist with surveillance duties.
 These CORs should have specific duties based on criteria, such as geographic region or distinct task areas, to avoid conflicting or duplicative direction.
 Contracting officers may exempt service contracts from this requirement when the following three conditions are met:

 (1) The contract will be awarded using simplified acquisition procedures;